godot-escoria/escoria-demo-game/docs/api/ESCInputsManager.md

 var hotspot_focused: String = ""
 ```

-The global id fo the topmost item from the hover_stack
+The global id of the topmost item from the hover_stack

 ## Method Descriptions